I’m building an off-grid cabin in the desert.

 Trip number three- Did you know that it snows in West Texas?
 Me neither.
 Black Friday was white this year for me.
 After enjoying a snow day, I rebuilt the foundation and floor system.

-Trip number four- YouTube was right- Building is like a puzzle, except heavier.
+Trip number four- Building is like a puzzle, except the pieces are heavier.
 A lot heavier.

-Trip number five- What OSHA doesn’t know won’t hurt them.
-I spent another week alone, building the rafters and installing the roof.
+Trip number five- I spent another week alone, framing the rafters and building the roof.
 This time entirely without internet or cell service.
+What OSHA doesn’t know won’t hurt them.

 Trip number 6- Goodbye shed, hello cabin.
-It’s amazing what a little lot of siding, doors, windows, and finished roof will do to make a place feel more homey.
+It’s amazing what siding, doors, windows, and finished roof will do to make a place feel more homey.
 And dry.

 Trip number 7- Things are getting cozier.
-My girlfriend, Olivia, has been appointed Chief Cozy Officer- it was a unanimous vote.
-First order of business requires, at a minimum, insulation, electricity, and a proper outdoor shower (not pictured).
+My fiancé, Olivia, has been appointed Chief Cozy Officer.
+It was a unanimous decision.
+First order of business required, at a minimum, insulation, electricity, and a proper outdoor shower (not pictured).
 It’s a long road ahead, but things are starting to feel more like a house.

 Trip 7 P.S.- I also built a picnic table for our Thanksgiving dinner (set for 3).
-There’s much to which I give thanks.
-On this Thanksgiving, pawn shops with power tools made it onto the list.
+There’s much for which I give thanks.
+On this Thanksgiving, pawn shop power tools made it onto the list.

 By design, this is a forever work in progress.